arjunrs3/FEVDA/DOCUMENTATION.md

 -Array including subarrays of time steps, x-positions, y-positions, velocity vectors, fuel values, mpg and average velocity over track length
 ### Methodology:
 - Initiate the simulation using run_simulation(); operates as top layer of simulation controller
-  - Initialzies simulated vehicle, defines arrays for time steps/solution values, accepts track CSV, and defines initial starting direction and travel distance
+  - Initializes simulated vehicle, defines arrays for time steps/solution values, accepts track CSV, and defines initial starting direction and travel distance
   - Iterate through distinct track steps
     - Step through track as a series of straight or turning maneuvers
     - Keep track of solution values and time at end of each maneuver
-  - Separate and store true positions, velociites, travel distance and mpg over track maneuver individually from resultant solutions
+  - Separate and store true positions, velocities, travel distance and mpg over track maneuver individually from resultant solutions

 - For Straight Manuevers
   - Define conditional function checks for if vehicle has either transgressed maximum speed or minimum speeds; these will act as one type of limit to be passed into the time step function indicating that the engine state will change